 Infant Hearing Program

-The Infant Hearing Program mandates that newborns receive a hearing screening before they leave the hospital after birth.
-If hearing loss is suspected, the infant should receive additional testing and possible early intervention services.
+The Infant Hearing Program mandates that newborns receive a hearing screening before leaving the hospital.
+If hearing loss is suspected, the infant should receive additional testing and, if indicated, early intervention services.

 Ohio Department of Health